EthanDann/SOC-Automation-Project/SOC Automation Project Day Three.md

    - **Configured Wazuh:**
        * Accessed Wazuh via the browser and added an agent.
           * Followed the steps provided on the browser, copied and pasted the script provided, and started Wazuh via PowerShell.
 The Wazuh dashboard showed it as active.

 ## Reflection

 Configuring everything was cool to do, as I got to see what all I can change and it was a nice hands-on experience.
-It was cool to set my PC up as a Wazuh agent and see it show up on the dashboard; the small wins are always nice.
+It was cool to set the Windows 10 VM as a Wazuh agent and see it show up on the dashboard; the small wins are always nice.

 ## Next Steps